 The Young Scot NEC is part of the accredited national proof of age card scheme PASS.

-This means that the Young Scot NEC is a legally accepted proof of age.
-The photo on your card needs to be kept up to date to use it to prove your age for age restricted products or services.
+This means that your Young Scot NEC is a legally accepted proof of age.
+The photo on your card needs to be kept up to date to use it to prove your age for age-restricted products or services.

 Most places will accept the card as legal proof of age, however, retailers and business do have the right to decide which forms of ID they will and will not accept and can refuse sale if they choose.

-What if my Young Scot card isn't accepted?
+What if my Young Scot NEC isn’t accepted?

 If your photo is out of date and does not look like you then your Young Scot NEC might be refused as proof of age.
 You can find out how to upgrade your photo easily in the card section of our site.

-If you believe your Young Scot NEC has been refused unfairly, fill in our refusal form online or fill in the embedded form below.
+If you believe your Young Scot NEC has been refused unfairly, fill in our refusal form online or by using the embedded form below.

 If you have any further queries, please contact us on firstname.lastname@example.org

-Find out more about all the ways you can use your Young Scot card.
+Find out more about all the ways you can use your Young Scot NEC.